What makes you a high-risk driver?

 Mitch works with all the high-risk insurers.
 So when you call us for a quote, you can feel good knowing that we’ll find the best price that’s out there for you.
 See the full list of companies we shop on your behalf.

-Good to know: Common questions about high-risk auto insurance
+Frequently asked questions about high-risk auto insurance

-How much is high-risk insurance?
+How much is high-risk car insurance?

 Will being high-risk affect my coverage?